Do you want to learn a simple way to start investing? Here is one perspective on how to think about investing. I call it the “Bucket Strategy”

 - Certificate of Deposit – CDs

 This bucket is more about having access to your cash when you need it, but still making a little extra money through the interest the accounts earn.
-Money for a emergencies, a down payment on a house, buying a new car, that’s what this bucket is used for.
+Money for an emergency, a down payment on a house, buying a new car, that’s what this bucket is used for.

-These accounts should be considered long-term retirement accounts, because withdrawal of any of the funds in these accounts will result in penalties.
+These accounts should be considered long-term retirement accounts because the withdrawal of any of the funds in these accounts will result in penalties.

 - Self-directed accounts like a Traditional or Roth IRA

 The most important aspect about these two accounts is that you can contribute to these accounts through payroll deduction or direct deposit.
-And in most cases you can adjust your contribution amounts as needed depending how much money you can, or can’t contribute.
+And in most cases, you can adjust your contribution amounts as needed depending on how much money you can, or can’t contribute.